 Freemasonry meetings, followed by meals were held in Gosport within establishments such as The East India Arms and The Crown Inn.
 With meetings of 40-50 or more Masons, the heating and ventilation of these premises left much to be desired.

 In 1918 The Gosport Lodge 903 together with The Prince of Wales Lodge No 1705 agreed to the joint purchase of premises in Clarence Road, then used by the Plymouth Brethren for the sum of £900.
 It was known in those days as Clarence Hall.
 In the left picture of the hall, only the portion under the apex roof constituted the hall, and is now currently used as the Dining Room or hall as part of the Clarence Suite.

 Whilst a great improvement on previous arrangements, further extension was still required.
 In 1929 Meeting rooms for Freemasonry were constructed at the rear.
 During construction local inns or the Thorngate Hall still needed to be used for suppers and other events.
 The additions were completed with finances raised by the brethren.

 Subsequently, as the finances and whole operation had increased in size and complexity, it was decided in 1929 to form a limited company and raise money by the issue of shares to operate the hall and manage its finances.
 Gosport Masonic Hall Ltd was therefore formed with the shareholders being the above two Lodges plus St. Swithuns Lodge No 4795.
 The same company still operates it today.

 Apart from some damage to the roof, the building survived the second world war.
 Additional adjacent property was purchased as it became available over the years, but the financial position became burdensome.
-It was therefore decided in 1986 to increase the Share Capital and shares were sold to the individual lodges, which had now grown over the years to eight in number (See Masonic Centre)
+It was therefore decided in 1986 to increase the Share Capital and shares were sold to the individual lodges, which had now grown over the years to eight in number.

 The building nowadays is effectively divided into two.
 The rooms for the purpose of Gosport Freemasonry are completely separate from what is now called the Clarence Suite, and, apart from Masonic social use, is used for community purposes such as meetings for the disabled, and children's groups.